BrianHicks/dotfiles.nix/torch/README.md

 ## Setting up

+- [ ] screen locking
 - [ ] Chrome with wayland, or Firefox with wayland.
 Either way, with an adblock plugin
+- [ ] Obsidian or Neuron or something to manage notes
-- [ ] screen locking
+- [ ] password manager
 - [ ] document, image, video viewer
 - [ ] display management
 - [ ] file manager